AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 This is an improper use of the `tags` property on the custom index.
 The Oak query engine picks the custom index over the OOTB index cause of the lowest estimated cost.

-The correct way is to customize the OOTB index and add additional properties in the `indexRules` node.
+The correct way is to customize the OOTB index and add necessary properties in the `indexRules` node.
 See [Customizing the OOTB index](#customize-the-ootb-index) for more details.

 #### Index on the `dam:Asset` node type